mmlacak/crochess/ws/libcrochess/docs/1_organization.md

 Versioning
 ----------

-Library version defined in `cc_version.c` file is a reference version for the whole project, versions of other applications (`crochess`, `tests`) and libraries (implementing bots) are required to list `libcrochess` library version as its own.
+Library version defined in `cc_version.c` file is a reference version for the whole project.
+Other applications (`crochess`, `tests`) and libraries (implementing bots) are defining `libcrochess` library version as their own.

-In turn, `libcrochess` library version is updated every time source code anywhere in the project is updated, regardless if code is in the library itself, or is in application, or in other dependant libraries.
+In turn, `libcrochess` library version is updated every time source code anywhere in the project is updated, regardless if updated code is actually in the library, or elsewhere.

 Versioning scheme used is
 [**Natural Versioning 1.2**](https://croatian-chess.blogspot.com/p/natver.html "Natural Versioning 1.2").